pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     - [GNU datamash](https://www.gnu.org/software/datamash/) can also be used.
 * Every TSV file needs to have the full set of TABS (for all columns).
 * Last row in TSV needs EOL after last TAB.
-* TSV file names are case sensitive.
+* TSV file names are case-sensitive.
 * TSV file extensions are always `.tsv` (lowercase) but are not present in the TSV data itself.
 * all TSV files will have matching numbers of `[`, `]` and `(`, `)`
-* for a single row in any TSV, spliting each field on ';' will either result in 1 or _N_.
+* for a single row in any TSV, splitting each field on ';' will either result in 1 or _N_.
 * files that represent PDF arrays match either `ArrayOf*.tsv`, `*Array.tsv` or `*ColorSpace.tsv`
     - many are also identifiable by having a Key name of `0` (or `0*` or `*`)
     ```shell